 I'm a lecturer in the School of Computing Science within Newcastle University.
-Specifically, my research is concerned with Interaction Design for healthcare, education and wellbeing.
+Specifically, my research is concerned with Interaction Design for public health and learning.
 I am driven by a desire to design technologies which better meet the needs and practices of people in their everyday lives and in doing so I apply participatory and user-centred design methods.
 While I've worked with a wide range of age-groups and participants, I have a real interest in working with children and particularly teenagers and particularly enjoy developing new methods of engagement and design to use with these younger age groups.

-Prior to joining the Digital Interaction group I was a research fellow in the Interact lab within the University of Sussex, working on projects like the shyness in pervasive computing project and the motivating mobility project.
+Prior to joining the Open Lab I was a research fellow in the Interact lab within the University of Sussex, working on projects like the shyness in pervasive computing project and the motivating mobility project.

 I completed my DPhil in the IDEAs lab.
 My work investigated how the learning context influences the emotions experienced by students.
 This work was aided through the Subtle Stone, a novel technology that I designed and developed to support students in their private communication of emotional experience to their class teacher (and a researcher).

 It's been a really long time since I last updated my website.
 And, rather shamefully I haven't even got around to adding new publications to the site as they come along - including one ACM DIS 2012 best paper and two ACM CHI 2013 honorable mentions since I last updated the site - so...
 Continue reading…

 Anne Preston, Madeline Balaam, Paul Seedhouse, Salla Kurhila, Lari Kotilainen, Ashur Rafiev, Daniel Jackson, Patrick Olivier.
 (2015.)
 Can a kitchen teach languages?
 Linking theory and practice in the design of context-aware language learning environments Journal of Smart Learning Environments (vol 2, iss 1).